Sept 2019 - 96.9% Oct 2019 - 96.7%

 Teaching Teachers Phonics

-As part of this morning, Miss Leadbeater demonstrated a 1:1 reading session with a Year 1 pupil.
+As part of this morning, Mrs Armstrong demonstrated a 1:1 reading session with a Year 1 pupil.
 Trainee’s then put the skills they learnt into practice.
 See photos below: